Maria Pournara, MBACP, BSc, MSc, PGDip.

 11 Marshalsea Road

 You may feel overwhelmed.
 You may be worried, stressed or sad about something.
 You may be concerned about your relationship or struggling with family issues.
 Perhaps you are finding yourself becoming isolated from others.
 Perhaps your work life is not satisfactory.
-You may be looking for help for a particular issue like self-esteem, anxiety, anger or an addiction.
-Maybe you are considering to pursue personal therapy to enhance your personal development.
+You may be looking for help for a particular issue like self-esteem, anxiety, feelings of vulnerability, shame, anger or an addiction.
+Maybe you are considering to pursue counselling/therapy to enhance your personal growth and development.

 I am committed to a high standard professional therapeutic practice, offering a confidential, non-judgemental, space to help you enhance psychological growth and development.